bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 53°
+- 50°
-- overcast clouds
+- broken clouds
-- 76% humidity
+- 80% humidity
-- 7 mph wind
+- 1 mph wind

-0.9 inches of rain in the past 24 hours
+No precipitation in the past 24 hours

 ## Temperature Comparison